panzi/WordCountBot/README.md

 where the users have to mention the thing they vote for in chat and then you get the counts with the command `!count THING1 THING2 THING3`.

-This bot will be active on Twitch under https://www.twitch.tv/wordcountbot, but isn't right now.
-If you want this bot to join your channel go to the linked channel and enter `!join YOUR_CHANNEL_NAME`.
+This bot is active on Twitch under [https://www.twitch.tv/wordcountbot](https://www.twitch.tv/wordcountbot). f you want this bot to join your channel go to that channel and enter `!join YOUR_CHANNEL_NAME`.
 You have to be the channel owner or a mod of `YOUR_CHANNEL_NAME`.
+Note that I currently use Heroku's free plan and thus have no persitence.
+If my one free server instance restarts if forgets all joined channels and counted words.

 Running the Bot
 ---------------